starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

 What is `%VCAP_LOCAL_RUNTIME%`?

-This token is replaced by the DEA when it unpacks the staged tarball to use the runtime selected for the application.
+This token is replaced by the DEA when it unpacks the staged package to use the runtime selected for the application.
 In this example, this might be the ruby executable for either the `ruby18` or `ruby19` runtimes.

 ## Staging as a service